Melbourne Victory v Brisbane Roar

 Kick-off: 4.05pm AEDT

-Melbourne Victory is aiming to bounce back ahead of hosting Brisbane Roar in the Liberty A-League on Sunday.
+Melbourne Victory is back at AAMI Park for the first time this season, hosting Brisbane Roar in the Isuzu UTE A-League on Sunday.

 Player in focus